Frequently Asked Questions

 What governance arrangements are in place between data contributors and the General Medical Council?

 The General Medical Council acts as Data Controller for UKMED.
 Among other things, the General Medical Council is responsible for the security of the data.
 The General Medical Council has data sharing agreements in place with contributors.
 These ensure that the purpose of the data sharing and the responsibilities of each party are clearly understood.
-The Medical Act also gives the General Medical Council explicit powers to request information in some situations.
+All our data contributors are currently represented on our advisory board, where issues relating to the governance and use of the data are discussed.

 How are UKMED data used and shared?

 Data users (researchers) are provided with a pseudonymised dataset which can only be accessed through a Safe Haven based at the University of Dundee.
 This ensures that users are not able to identify individuals within the data or use the data for other purposes.
-These technical arrangements are bolstered by a legal agreement with the General Medical Council.
+These technical arrangements are bolstered by a data sharing agreement for each research project, signed by the GMC and the researchers.

 Does contributing data to UKMED entitle contributors to use the full dataset for our own research?

-UKMED contributors, including the GMC, are able to apply for access to the dataset through the research process.
+UKMED contributors, including the GMC, can apply for access to the dataset through the research application process.
 Contributor requests will be treated in exactly the same way as an external request to use the data.
 If the research proposal is approved, the data will be pseudonymised and accessed through the Safe Haven and supported by a legally binding agreement, which prevents contributors conducting research from attempting to re-identify individuals in the data.

 What identifiers are needed to match new data to UKMED?